SigFig (company): Wikinvest

 Wikinvest also provided a syndication service for financial bloggers, the Wikinvest Wire.
 Additionally, the site's WikiCharts feature allowed financial charts to be annotated as well as embedded in other websites.

 Contributions fell under two main categories, companies and concepts.
 The former offered financial and business analysis on individual corporations, whereas the latter examined trends in broader economic issues.
 In addition to being an information resource for the public, the site's financial analysis has also been cited in mainstream business publications such as the Wall Street Journal.

-SigFig History
+SigFig

 In May 2012, Wikinvest announced that it would be a portfolio tracking and investment adviser referral service with a new name, SigFig.